Consent Management Platforms: What You Must Know Today

 What Is a Consent Management Platform (CMP)?

-Most CMPs offer users the opportunity to manage the lifecycle of your consumer’s data permissions from cradle to grave, ensuring you don’t run afoul of your customers or the law.
+Most CMPs let you manage the full lifecycle of your consumer’s data permissions, from cradle to grave.
+That keeps you on the right side of both your customers and the law.
 This includes:

 Consent capture